Edmondchong/Edmond_Project_2/README.md

 ---

-📖 Project Overview: 💬 Edmond’s Inventory Chatbot System
+### 📖 Project Overview: 💬 Edmond’s Inventory Chatbot System

 This project demonstrates how AI-powered retrieval-augmented generation (RAG) can turn traditional Excel inventory files into a conversational assistant.
 Users can ask natural-language questions such as:

 “What is the case number for the 20W spotlight?”

-“Which sheet is the DXR speaker listed under?”
+“Which case is 20W Spotlight stored?”

-“What is this item used for?”
+“What is the "Junction Box" used for?”

 The system retrieves and interprets information directly from Excel sheets and provides precise, context-aware answers.